 disguised as boys try to attend the

-Offside: This is a miracle of a film by Jafar Panahi, who is my new favorite director.
+Offside: This is a miracle of a film by Jafar Panahi, an Iranian director the whole world can love.
 Somehow I'd managed to miss it until now, but it was released by Sony Pictures Classics in 2006 in many countries.
-Sadly it was banned in Iran and so could not qualify for the Oscar competition, but enjoyed wide and very popular distribution in Iran through pirated copies, according to the Director's Interview (be sure to see that too).
+Sadly it was banned in Iran and so could not qualify for the Oscar competition, but (according to the Director's Interview on the DVD--be sure to see that too) Offside enjoyed wide and very popular distribution in Iran through pirated copies.

 The story is simple, on the surface.
-It is 2006, leading up to the soccer World Cup.
-Women are not allowed to attend sports events in stadiums along with men.
-Several young girls who are a different kind of fanatic, soccer fans, just want to see a very important match, which might qualify Iran to go on to the 2006 World Cup.
-Separately, they attempt to disguise themselves as boys and slip in, but are caught and detained in a sort of holding pen where they can hear the crowd but not see the game.
+It is 2006, in Iran, leading up to the soccer World Cup, and a very important match is taking place.
+Under the reigning theocracy, women are not allowed to attend sports events in stadiums along with men.
+But another kind of fanaticism, that of passionate sports fans, does not discriminate on the basis of sex.
+Several young women (some of them young teenagers, so I'll refer to them here as girls) just want to see a very important match which might qualify Iran to go on to the 2006 World Cup.
+Individually, determined to witness this important event, they attempt to disguise themselves as boys and slip in, but one by one they are caught and detained together in a sort of holding pen where they can hear the crowd but not see the game.
 They form a community of fans there, thwarted but not entirely prevented from being part of the communal event.

-Soldiers guarding them are equally unhappy with the situation, for various reasons having nothing to do with the law; one, for example, wants to see the soccer match but can't because he's on duty, while another only wants to return to his village so he can help his mother out, and take their cattle to the pasture.
-Meanwhile, other people impinge -- a man wants to find his daughter, but finds her friend instead; boys disguise themselves as girls disguised as boys, in an attempt to meet the girls.
-A soldier, peering at the game through bars, gives the girls a blow-by-blow account of the action.
-The spiritual center of oppression in the film, for me, found itself in a wonderfully bizarre scene in the men's rest room, which has all the frustration of an anxiety dream.
-The inept young soldier must navigate the various outre characters he finds there in a futile attempt to guard one of the girls, but she escapes his watch and gets to see some of the game.
-But ultimately there is no freedom here and she returns to the holding pen in good conscience to describe part of the game to the other girls still detained, assigning them the parts of the players.
+The soldiers guarding the young miscreants are equally unhappy with the situation, for various reasons having nothing to do with the law they must enforce.
+One wants to see the soccer match but can't because he's on duty; another is consumed by a concern about returning to his village so he can help his mother and take their cattle to the pasture.
+Meanwhile, other people impinge on the situation: A man wants to find his daughter, but recognizes her friend instead; boys disguise themselves as girls disguised as boys, in an attempt to meet the girls.
+One of the soldiers is able to follow the game by peering through bars, and gives the girls a blow-by-blow account of the action.

-Offside is filled with humorous incidents and characters, as the girls challenge the logic of the law and the soldiers attempt to explain it in standard terms that really have no bearing on the situation.
-In this surreal situation the characters shine, each a unique gem of a human being with moments of revelation.
-No culture is one-size-fits-all, and there are always people who must be stifled, or struggle to fulfill their talent in a society that hems them in.
-Just as Dubya Bush, who claimed to get crazy messages from God, did not represent most Americans' values or policies, Offside demonstrates that most modern Iranians, whether they're from village or city, are not represented by their government.
-They are living in a divided and surreal way under a fanatical religious regime which doesn't suit their characters or lives.
-Where Marjane Satrapi's Persepolis (in its fine animated adaptation) focused on an educated, politically active stratum of Iranian society, this is a street's eye view of the masses in a moment of celebration that reminded me of the bonfire-jumping of Nowruz (behavior also banned in the present Islamic Republic, which I read about in this book, and this).
-Offside is, for me, an affirmation of the greater Iranian history and character that preceded, and will survive, current tyranny.
+Offside is filled with humorous incidents and characters.
+Most delicious to me are conversations in which the girls challenge the logic of the law, and the soldiers attempt to explain it in standard terms that really have no bearing on the situation.
+In this frustrating situation the characters shine, each a unique gem of a human being with moments of revelation.
+No culture is one-size-fits-all, and there are always people who must be stifled as they struggle to fulfill their talent in a society that hems them in.
+Just as W. Bush claimed to get crazy messages from a god that did not represent most Americans' spirituality, Offside shows a country, or at least a situation, in which most modern Iranians, whether they're from village or city, are not represented by their government: They are living in a divided and surreal way under a fanatical religious regime which simply doesn't suit their characters or lives.
+Where Marjane Satrapi's Persepolis (in its fine animated adaptation) focused so well on an educated, politically active stratum of Iranian society, this is a street's eye view of the masses in a moment of celebration that reminded me of the bonfire-jumping of Nowruz (behavior also banned in the present Islamic Republic, which I read about in this book, and this).
+Offside is, for me, an affirmation of the greater Iranian history and character that preceded, and surely must survive, current tyranny.

 End note: unfortunately, things are worse than ever right now for filmmakers in Iran and Syria, and this brilliant auteur is now under house arrest and prevented from making films.
 Here are some recent stories on the current status: